Save Money with an Airbnb Linen Service

 #6.
 Charge guests for damaged linens and remove the damaged linens for circulation.

 Stains must be removed from circulation!
 But it doesn’t have to cost you anything.
-By charging your Airbnb guest for damaged linens, you can keep from spending all of your profits on new linens.
+By charging your Airbnb guest for damaged linens, you don’t have to all your profits on new linens.
 Or even worse – cycling the stained linens through as cleaned linens for continued use by your guests.

 A good Airbnb linen service will offer stain treatment AND stain management.
 Stain treatment is obvious but stain management isn’t always as clear.
 By asking your Airbnb laundry service to pack damaged or stained inventory separately from the rest of your clean linens, you’ll have 1) an easy time making sure they don’t re-enter circulation 2) you’ll have easy access to pictures of the damage to show the guests that are responsible for the damage, and 3) you’ll know exactly how many items need replacing for a restocking order.